-Golfers find arrowheads on the Country Club course, and on a steak fry in the nearby desert one not infrequently discovers fragments of Indian pottery within light of the campfire.
+Golfers find arrowheads on the Country Club course, and on a steak fry in the nearby descrt one not infrequently discovers fragments of Indian pottery within light of the campfire.
 A few miles away at Old Mesilla one can stand upon the spot where the Gadsden Treaty was consummated, and dine at a former stage stop on the Butterfield Trail, once patronized by Billy the Kid and many others whose names make up western history.

-Within a radius of from one to ten miles are found in great variety those geological formations and structures usually associated with the mineral industry, not only in metal mining, but in coal mining, oil fields, and non-metallic deposits as well.
+Within a radius of from one to ten miles are found in great variety those geological formations and structures usually associated with the mineral industry, not only in metal mining, but in coal mining, oil fields, and nonmetallic deposits as well.
 Local supply houses do a brisk business in prospecting equipment.
 In opportunity for geological study, no school in the United States is more fortunately located.

 One of the largest custom smelters in the world is situated near the College.
-Within a short distance is also a most modern electrolytic copper refinery, which has a rated capacity of 20,000,000 pounds of copper.
+Within a short distance is also a most modern electrolytic copper refinery, which has a capacity of 288,000 tons per year.
 Nearby are located a large cement plant, several large brick plants and three oil refineries.
 The manufacture of lime, tile, and other non-metallics is carried on in the immediate neighborhood of the College.